ErinGeorge/Fairer-NMF/README.md

 Then, run the notebook `experiments.ipynb` to generate the plots after (optionally) running the experiments.
 By default, this file loads the experimental data used to create the paper.

 When `experiments.ipynb` is ran, the running time is saved as well.
 The file `time_plots.ipynb` loads this data and creates the time plots as shown in the paper.

+# License information

+This code is available under the MIT license (see `LICENSE`).
+Some of the data in this repository is derived from the "Heart Disease" dataset by Andras Janosi, William Steinbrunn.
+Matthias Pfisterer, Robert Detrano and the "20 Newsgroups" collected by Ken Lang.
+Both of the original datasets are available under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/legalcode) license.